Memorial Day weekend draws crowds and triggers warnings

-ST. PETERSBURG, Fla.
-(AP) — The Memorial Day weekend marking the unofficial start of summer in the U.S. meant big crowds at beaches and warnings from authorities Sunday about people disregarding the coronavirus social-distancing rules and risking a resurgence of the scourge that has killed nearly 100,000 Americans.
+ST. PETERSBURG, Florida.
+(AP) — Big crowds turned out for the Memorial Day weekend in the U.S. amid warnings from authorities about people disregarding the coronavirus social-distancing rules and risking a resurgence of the scourge that has killed nearly 100,000 Americans.

+On the Navajo Nation, which sprawls across the states of Arizona, New Mexico and Utah, the number of virus cases rose by 56 on Sunday to 4,689, according to the local health department.

-Meanwhile, the White House broadened its travel ban against countries hard hit by the virus by saying it would deny admission to foreigners who have recently been in Brazil.
+Meanwhile, the White House broadened its travel ban against countries hit hard by the virus, saying it would deny admission to foreigners who have recently been in Brazil.

-Sheriff’s deputies and beach patrols tried to make sure people kept their distance from others as they soaked up the rays on the sand and at parks and other recreation sites around the country.

-In the Tampa area along Florida’s Gulf Coast, the crowds were so big that authorities took the extraordinary step of closing parking lots because they were full.
+Japan moved further toward reopening Monday, with plans to end the state of emergency in Tokyo and surrounding areas that has lasted for more than a month and a half.

+Millions of Australian children returned to school as the number of coronavirus patients across the country continues to fall.
+The states of New South Wales and Queensland were the latest to resume face-to-face learning.

-In Missouri, people packed bars and restaurants at the Lake of the Ozarks, a vacation spot popular with Chicagoans, over the weekend.
-One video showed a crammed pool where vacationers lounged close together without masks, St. Louis station KMOV-TV reported.
+In Missouri, people packed bars and restaurants at the Lake of the Ozarks, a vacation spot popular with Chicagoans.

-In Daytona Beach, Florida, gunfire erupted Saturday night along a beachside road where more than 200 people had gathered and were seen partying and dancing despite the restrictions.
-Several people were wounded and taken to the hospital, authorities said.

-“Disney is closed, Universal is closed.
-Everything is closed so where did everybody come with the first warm day with 50% opening?
-Everybody came to the beach,” Volusia County Sheriff Mike Chitwood said at a Sunday news conference, referring to crowds in the Daytona Beach area.

-Officials in California said most people were covering their faces and keep their distance even as they ventured to beaches and parks.
-Many Southern California beaches were open only for swimming, running and other activities.
+In California, beaches and parks were open for swimming, running and other activities.

 At New York’s Orchard Beach in the Bronx, kids played with toys, and people sat in folding chairs.
 Some wore winter coats on a cool and breezy day, and many wore masks and sat apart from others.